 I remember when tulip poplar first made her presence known to me.
 I was sitting on my patio in the back yard, and I kept hearing this *swish swish swish* sound as the wind moved through the leaves, making them shimmy and shake.
 I looked at it and I thought, “Oh wow, I feel like she’s giving me a standing ovation,” and I immediately fell in love with it.

-This particular tree lives in north Mississippi, just outside of Tupelo.
+This particular tree is in north Mississippi, just outside of Tupelo.
 Around mid to late April the leaves are so soft and flexible and the blooms are fresh and bright.
-I just love to handle them.
+I love to handle them.
 Some of these leaves are almost 6 inches wide.

-Check out the pretty orange band on the petals.
-It is almost neon orange.
+Check out the neon orange band on the petals.
 These babies make loads of pollen.
-When they are in full bloom, the flowers look ethereal; the fairies must really love them. ♥
+When they are in full bloom, the flowers look ethereal. ♥

 Look how gorgeous the buds and leaves are.

-Historically, the inner bark is the part of this tree that was used as a tonic medicine, and the leaves were used as topical applications for fever, sprains, bruises and rheumatic swellings.
+Historically, the inner bark was used as a tonic medicine, and the highly astringent leaves were used as topical applications for fever, sprains, bruises and rheumatic swellings.
 I included the blooms with some twigs and leaves for my tincture experiment.

-Vegetable materia medica of the United States: or, Medical botany: containing a botanical, general, and medical history of medicinal plants indigenous to the United States (don’t you just LOVE long titles?) by William Paul Crillon Barton, has lots of fascinating information on the medicinal uses of tulip poplar bark.
+Vegetable materia medica of the United States: or, Medical botany: containing a botanical, general, and medical history of medicinal plants indigenous to the United States, by William Paul Crillon Barton, has lots of fascinating information on the medicinal uses of tulip poplar bark.
 You can download it for free in Google Books.

 Tommie Bass on Tulip Poplar